6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 A NEW FORM OF MONOGENISM: ON DARWIN’S ORIGIN

 Perhaps because he eschewed Biblical frameworks, it is often overlooked that Charles Darwin was a lifelong abolitionist and that his sympathies lay with the monogenists.
 He insisted that the differences among human races were slight (Desmond and Moore, 2014).
-However, because of the challenge he presented to Christianity, by the late nineteenth century Darwin’s reputation had been effectively repackaged by a new generation of racial thinkers.
+However, because of the challenge he presented to Christianity, by the late 19th century Darwin’s reputation had been effectively repackaged by a new generation of racial thinkers.
 The subtitle of the Origin of Species did not help (“The preservation of favored races in the struggle for life”) nor did Darwin’s belated adoption of Herbert Spencer’s evocative phrase: “the survival of the fittest.”
 And, for that matter, neither did Darwin’s expository strategy of rehearsing the arguments of his opponents as if they were his own, before skewering them, or his effort to balance the good and bad in all discussions..

 But when The Origin of Species was published in 1859, polygenist thinkers were, as George Stocking notes, quick to identify it as “a new form of monogenism” and do everything possible to discount it (Stocking, 1986: 69).
 Out of these attacks came many persistent creationists critiques and memes, including the missing link.